 ADDED VALUE

-The Foundation realizes there may be features of a solution or added value items that are easily offered by a Proponent that not specifically requested in th RFP.
+The Foundation realizes there may be features of a solution or added value items that are easily offered by a Proponent that are not specifically requested in this RFP.

-Proponents are invited to introduce items which they deem to add significant value to he Foundation and are offered as their proposed solution, even though a correlating requirement was not specifically identified or stated in the proposal.
+Proponents are invited to introduce items which they deem to add significant value to the Foundation and are offered as their proposed solution, even though a correlating requirement was not specifically identified or stated in the proposal.

 Proponents must outline their added value component in Appendix 3 - Value Added Benefits and return with their proposal.